-Here’s what UW coach Chris Petersen said in his Eastern Washington Week press conference
+Here’s what UW coach Chris Petersen said in his Eastern Washington Week news conference

 “There’s always roster movement but nothing that’s noteworthy right now.”

-How’s Eason different, besides the obvious that he’s huge.
+How’s Eason different, besides the obvious that he’s huge?
 How’s he different than other quarterbacks?

 “I think you’re hitting on it.
 The physical stature is different than certainly the guys that we’ve coached here.
 Jake was 6-2 and I think Cyler (Miles) was a little bit taller than that, and K.J. was around 6-2.
 Jacob Sirmon is 6-4.
 But he’s two inches taller.
 Taller, bigger … it feels a little bit different.
 So that’s one thing that’s a little bit different.
 He can see pretty good.”